Chocolate Milk vs. White Milk: Which One Is Better for Kids?

-Here’s the short of it: Both low-fat (or fat-free) chocolate and white milk are great options!
-Leading health and nutrition organizations support that the small amount of added sugars in flavored milks is a worthwhile trade-off for the nine essential nutrients found in milk.
+Here’s the short of it: Both low-fat (or fat-free) chocolate and white milk are great nutritional options for kids!
+Leading health and nutrition organizations support that the small amount of added sugars in flavored milks is a worthwhile trade-off for the 13 essential nutrients found in milk.

 According to a national nutrition survey in the U.S., flavored milk contributes about 4 percent of added sugars to the diets of children ages 2 to 18 years, while soft drinks and non-carbonated sweetened beverages contribute 40 percent of the added sugars.